 5. Performance result that pays back

-Apple created a consumer bond with their brand fans to enter new categories.
+- Most importantly, Apple created a consumer bond with their brand fans to enter new categories.
 On top of that, Apple is now the most beloved consumer-driven brand, with premium prices, stronger market share, sales, and profits.
 They used brand love to help drive a remarkable 40x revenue growth over 10 years, skyrocketing from $5.7 billion in 2005 to $240 billion in 2015.
 This rapid growth helps cover the high costs of advertising and R&D, giving them very healthy operating margins, up over 35%.
 All this strategic effort has increased their market capitalization approaches $1 trillion.

-The Apple Brand Plan
+The Apple brand plan

-Vision: Apple wants everyone in the world to be part of the future.
+- Vision: Apple wants everyone in the world to be part of the future.

-Goals: Continue aggressive sales growth, geographic expansion into China, launch a major new consumer-friendly technology each year.
+- Goals: Continue aggressive sales growth, geographic expansion into China, launch a major new consumer-friendly technology each year.

-Key issues: 1) How do we convey Mac’s superior user experience versus the traditional PC?
+- Key issues: 1) How do we convey Mac’s superior user experience versus the traditional PC?
 2) How do we enter the music industry and increase the availability of online music to support our iPod?

-Strategies: 1) Apple will launch a full communications assault to challenge the PC/Microsoft Windows dominant position by finding flaws in the PC to contrast with Mac computers’ simplicity to steal significant market share by enticing frustrated PC consumers to buy a Mac.
+- Strategies: 1) Apple will launch a full communications assault to challenge the PC/Microsoft Windows dominant position by finding flaws in the PC to contrast with Mac computers’ simplicity to steal significant market share by enticing frustrated PC consumers to buy a Mac.
 2) Apple will launch a full assault against the entire music industry with a disruptive innovator stance to show how iTunes provides higher quality digital music on your iPod much cheaper, faster and smarter than CDs to gain an entry point into the music industry.

-Tactics: TV advertising to highlight new features and challenge competitors.
+- Tactics: TV advertising to highlight new features and challenge competitors.
 Launch innovation each year including phones, tablets, online music, watches and personal computers.
 Laugh specific products for China.
 Increase retail space around the world.
 Build out the e-commerce program.

 How Apple builds everything behind the “simplicity” brand idea

 They have also used their brand idea to guide how they manage the purchase moment (to make sure their retail outlets are easy for consumers), and how they create happy experiences for consumers.
-And when they don’t nail the ideal consumer experience, they go out of their way to help out.
+And, when they don’t nail the ideal consumer experience, they go out of their way to help out.
 They also have the genius bar and on-site lessons, which help increase the knowledge of consumers.

 Apple’s advertising has delivered “simplicity” since the 1970s

 The “1984” TV ads for the Mackintosh launch spoke about the freedom from machines.
 Although the message was a little ahead of its time, it fit with simplicity.
 Above all, the brilliance of the side-by-side “I’m a Mac and I’m a PC” TV ads epitomized the brand idea by making the PC seem overly complicated and frustrating while setting up the Mac as the simple alternative.
 You could build an Apple case study on the advertising alone.

 Apple builds product innovation around simplicity